 So, how to avoid that scenario?
 If you want to avoid dry skin, there are many tools at your disposal.
 For example, protecting your face and hands by wearing gloves and scarves during winter will go a long way.
 Your skin won’t freeze and get too dry, and the extra sebum won’t kick in, which means you won’t get acne.
 If you still end up with chapped palms, or lips, or cheeks, some lip balm and moisturizer will fix that.

 During summer, you can prevent dry skin by using a high-quality sunscreen and using a quality moisturizer.
 Additionally, avoid taking hot showers and rubbing your skin dry with a towel afterward.
 That will only make your water molecules evaporate and leave your skin drier than it was before.
-But if you’re simply a fan of hot showers, applying a body lotion after bathing can soothe your skin and moisturize it.
+But if you’re simply a fan of hot showers, applying a body lotion after bathing, or using moisturizers on a daily basis can soothe your skin and hydrate it.

 Acid.
 It sounds scary, doesn’t it?
 But relax, salicylic acid is actually natural and pretty much harmless (well, unless you pour a gallon of the thing, undiluted, over yourself).
 Salicylic acid is actually one of the most widely used substances in skincare and a staple of many cosmetic products.
 Also known as beta hydroxy acid (or BHA), salicylic acid is used as a facial cleanser, and is especially efficient in removing dead skin cells and cleaning clogged pores.